Our Current House

 This is room that you access if you turn right at the laundry nook.
 We’d love to finish it eventually to create a bunkroom and movie-room for older kiddos way down the line, and in the meantime it’s pretty great for storing holiday stuff and extra ceramic animals.
 So there won’t be a progress photo for a while, but we’re already excited about how much fun this room will be someday…

-- The Varanda (said ironically with a fancy accent) -
+- The Veranda (said ironically with a fancy accent) -

 This space started out as a fishbowl-feeling sunroom full of old carpet.
 Nearly every sliding door was broken, so it sealed us off from the deck, and the glass doors were constantly fogging up to obscure the view.

 We realized that opening it up to the deck would add a lot more function for our family (now there’s a shaded area with easy flow to the rest of the outdoor space), so we ripped up the old carpet and removed the old broken doors.
-We also lofted the ceiling and got some electrical work done, as well as installing a blue beadboard ceiling (plank by plank) and hanging two fans to keep cool and ward off mosquitoes.
-Our next step it to lay some outdoor-friendly tile and eventually furnishing the space to create a fun loungey area to hang out in like this.
-Maybe even with an outdoor fireplace someday…
+We also lofted the ceiling and got some electrical work done, as well as installing a blue beadboard ceiling (plank by plank), hanging two fans, and laying some outdoor-friendly tile.
+We got/made some outdoor furniture, but still need more to fill out the rest of the room.
+And someday we’d love an outdoor fireplace…

 - The Back Deck -